-2 to recommend implementation of the medical marijuana program.
-3 BE IT EN ACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 4 Section : 1.
-The Legislature finds the following facts to be true: 5 (1) 2020 Initiated Measure 26 passed by a vote of the people on November 3, 2020, 6 receiving nearly seventy percent of the vote, and will become law on July 1, 2021; 7 (2) The Measure legalizes marijuana for medical use by qualifying patients, including 8 minors.
-The Measure requires patients to obtain a registration card from the 9 Department of Health, and the Measure allows the acceptance of nonresident 10 cards.
-The Measure authorizes individuals to become designated caregivers and 11 grow marijuana in their homes.
-The Measure authorizes cultivation, manufacture, 12 and retail facilities if registered by the Department of Health; 13 (3) The Measure, however, does not include provisions for: 14 (a) Tracking marijuana or marijuana products; 15 (b) Taxing medical marijuana; 16 (c) Regulating the form of products, maximum potency, or appropriate dosage 17 of products for safe human consumption; 18 (d) Identifying the debilitating medical conditions that qualify for lawful use and 19 possession of medical marijuana; and 20 (e) Permitting, mandating, or prohibiting ownership within different tiers of the 21 marijuana supply chain; 22 (4) The Measure requires the Department of Health to regulate marijuana, which 23 conflicts with 2020 Constitutional Amendment A that gives the exclusive power to 24 regulate marijuana to the Department of Revenue.
+- An Act to modify the medical marijuana program and to create an interim committee to recommend implementation of the medical marijuana program. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.
+The Legislature finds the following facts to be true: - 5 (1) 2020 Initiated Measure 26 passed by a vote of the people on November 3, 2020, 6 receiving nearly seventy percent of the vote, and will become law on July 1, 2021; - (2) The Measure legalizes marijuana for medical use by qualifying patients, including minors.
+The Measure requires patients to obtain a registration card from the Department of Health, and the Measure allows the acceptance of nonresident cards.
+The Measure authorizes individuals to become designated caregivers and grow marijuana in their homes.
+The Measure authorizes cultivation, manufacture, and retail facilities if registered by the Department of Health; - (3) The Measure, however, does not include provisions for: - (a) Tracking marijuana or marijuana products; - 15 (b) Taxing medical marijuana; - (c) Regulating the form of products, maximum potency, or appropriate dosage of products for safe human consumption; - (d) Identifying the debilitating medical conditions that qualify for lawful use and possession of medical marijuana; and - (e) Permitting, mandating, or prohibiting ownership within different tiers of the marijuana supply chain; - (4) The Measure requires the Department of Health to regulate marijuana, which conflicts with 2020 Constitutional Amendment A that gives the exclusive power to regulate marijuana to the Department of Revenue.
 Amendment A is presently the subject of two constitutional challenges in the state courts;